 The specialist NPQ frameworks allow participants to focus on the knowledge and skills particular to their role or interests, whether that is behaviour and culture, leading teaching or teacher development.

-Rather than a whistle-stop tour of all the problems and challenges of middle leadership, the three specialist NPQs each provide significant depth on those issues most relevant to teachers’ roles, interests and common challenges.
+Rather than a whistle-stop tour of all the problems and challenges of middle leadership, the four specialist NPQs each provide significant depth on those issues most relevant to teachers’ roles, interests and common challenges.

 4) Depth courses that allow participants to get into the detail: